 Tapping the right people for your ERP implementation team is key to the project's success.

 Every ERP implementation should be approached methodically.
 This starts with assembling the right project team, consisting of a project manager, key users and IT staff.
 To avoid later knowledge gaps, the key users should cover all relevant business areas, including purchasing, marketing, logistics, sales, production, controlling and service.
+The team needs to possess the right skills for the job, and needs a leader who deploys their skills well in a coordinated fashion through the ERP implementation.

 Characteristics of a good project manager: